MolinaPerez/MolinaPerez.github.io/README.md

 ## Objective

-- Interested in a professional experience where I can participate in cybersecurity, technological initiatives, solve complex problems, work with experienced teams, and optimize processes using acquired knowledge and experience.
+Interested in a professional experience where I can participate in cybersecurity, technological initiatives, solve complex problems, work with experienced teams, and optimize processes using acquired knowledge and experience.

 ## Education

-Bachelor of Science in Computer Science, University of Puerto Rico - Mayagüez 08/2022-Present
+Bachelor of Science in Computer Science, University of Puerto Rico
+### Mayagüez 08/2022-Present

 ## Work Eperience

-### IT Tech / System Admin - PRSN Puerto Rico Seismic Network - Mayagüez 11/2025-Present
+### IT Tech / System Admin - PRSN Puerto Rico Seismic Network
+Mayagüez 11/2025-Present

 - Maintaining and updating specialized machines
 - Remote connection troubleshooting and error correction
-- Instrucing operators on errors and likely solutions
+- Instructing operators on errors and likely solutions

 ## Proyects